keyboardio/Chrysalis/doc/releasing.md

 Once the version is bumped, make sure that the firmware files shipped with Chrysalis are up to date.
-Hop over to the [Chrysalis-Firmware-Bundle][repo:bundle] repository, update the sketches if need be, commit the results, push it, and tag it with the same version as Chrysalis.
-Then come back to this repo, and run `yarn run firmware:update`, which will pull the latest firmware bundle, compile it, and refresh the shipped hexes.
-If those changed, commit them as well.
-Do note that this assumes you have a firmware build environment already set up.
-The script will not do that for you.
+Hop over to the [Chrysalis-Firmware-Bundle][repo:bundle] repository, and make sure everything is up to date there.
+If everything is up to date, bump the version therein to be the same as Chrysalis's version, finalise the NEWS, commit the results, and wait for the CI to finish, then download the tarball with the compiled firmware, refresh the firmware files and the firmware changelog in Chrysalis based on that, and commit it.

  [repo:bundle]: https://github.com/keyboardio/Chrysalis-Firmware-Bundle